revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 </details>

 ---
-7. What is the sequence of choosing various connection pools inside Spring application?
+7. What is the sequence of choosing various connection pools inside the Spring application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)